topcoder-platform/MS-Teams-bot-processor/docs/Deployment.md

 4. In the `teams-lambda` directory run `serverless offline` to start the Serverless API gateway on port 3002.
 The gateway runs the lambda functions on demand.

+5. You should see that the SNS topics, `client-teams-events` is created.
+You can verify this using the aws cli, `aws --endpoint-url=http://localhost:4575 sns list-topics`
-5. Expose the server using `ngrok`.
+6. Expose the server using `ngrok`.
 Run `ngrok http 3002`.
 You will obtain a url like `https://9bb718af.au.ngrok.io`.
 Note down this value.
 I will refer to it as `NGROK_URL`.

 **NOTE on ngrok**